For contractors (invite-only)

 Booked-out is normal

 Your schedule matters.
-Being booked weeks/months out is common and respected here.
+Being booked weeks or months out is common — and respected here.

 Most contractors never need extras.
-If you choose to accept more introductions in a given month, you can optionally add Invite Credits (up to +14).
+If you want to accept more introductions in a given month, you can optionally add Invite Credits (up to +14).
 Add-ons are about acceptance capacity — not leads.
-Detailed add-on options appear inside your invited contractor dashboard (so this page stays focused).

 What to expect